maorcc/hassio-addon-transmission/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-This repository provides a [Transmission](https://transmissionbt.com/) add-on for [Home Assistant](https://www.home-assistant.io/).
+This repository provides a [Transmission](https://transmissionbt.com/) app for [Home Assistant](https://www.home-assistant.io/).
+(Home Assistant renamed "add-ons" to "apps" in 2026; this is the same thing previously known as the Transmission add-on.)

 <img src="https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/transmission.png" width="720" height="300">

 Learn more about the Transmission BitTorrent client from the official Transmission website: https://transmissionbt.com/

-Read the [detailed documentation](./transmission) of this Home Assitant Transmission add-on.
+Read the [detailed documentation](./transmission) of this Home Assistant Transmission app.

-To install, add this repository to your Home Assistant add-ons Store by clicking here:
+To install, add this repository to your Home Assistant App Store by clicking here:

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmaorcc%2Fhassio-addon-transmission)

-More details on installing and configuring this add-on can be found in the add-on docs, [here](./transmission/).
+More details on installing and configuring this app can be found in the app docs, [here](./transmission/).

 If you like it, please ⭐ this github repository.
 Thank you! <big>🙏</big>